10XGenomics/fastq_set/SLFE-notes.md

 - Reusable toolkit applicable to all pipelines that start with FASTQ data
 - Very high-performance
 - Easy to adopt into a pipeline without being a Rust expert
+- Clear separation of 'heavy-duty Rust infrastructure' and 'bioinformatics' in code.
+  Ideally each 'bioinformatics' step is captured in a trait that can be implemented in a few simple function that don't need to know anything about advanced Rust features or special setups that improve performance (e.g. threading, channels, custom iterators, or lifetimes).

 ## Feature Requirements
 - Subsampling to an exact number of reads